GA4 Not Collecting Data? A 10-Minute Troubleshooting Guide

 UK GDPR and the ICO

 Post-Brexit, the UK operates its own version of GDPR enforced by the Information Commissioner's Office (ICO).
 The ICO has explicitly stated that analytics cookies require consent — the "legitimate interest" exemption some EU regulators tolerate does not fly in the UK.
-If your consent banner defaults analytics to "on" or uses implied consent, the ICO can issue enforcement notices and fines of up to £17.5 million or 4% of annual turnover.
+If your consent banner defaults analytics to "on" or uses implied consent, the ICO can issue enforcement notices.

 .co.uk Domain Considerations